effjy/effjy/README.md

 ## About Me

+Network administrator and Level 3 security analyst with deep expertise in operational security (OpSec).

 Independent cryptographic researcher focused on symmetric primitive design and cryptanalysis.
 Creator of Krakken-2048 Abyssal, a 2048-bit SPN-ARX hybrid permutation for high-assurance sponge-based hashing.

 ### Current Work